Sweet potato vs Pumpkin - Health impact and Nutrition Comparison

 Most studies to date about the impact of pumpkin and sweet potato consumption on diabetes have been carried out on animals.

 Daily pumpkin consumption has demonstrated a mild positive impact on glycemic control.
 Pumpkin extract has also expressed positive effects on pancreatic beta cells, which produce insulin (13).

 Other studies have also found that pumpkin consumption may potentially ameliorate type 2 diabetes mellitus (14, 15).

-Research has found that incorporation of white sweet potatoes into a diet may improve nutrition status and glycemic control in elderly diabetic patients (16).
-Sweet potatoes have also been demonstrated to have glucose lowering effects (17).
+Research has found that incorporating white sweet potatoes into a diet may improve nutrition status and glycemic control in elderly diabetic patients (16).
+Sweet potatoes have also been demonstrated to have glucose-lowering effects (17).

-At the same time, overall more research is necessary to prove use of sweet potato for type 2 diabetes (18).
+At the same time, more research is necessary overall to prove the use of sweet potato for type 2 diabetes (18).

 Comparison summary table

 |Lower in Sodium|